 |

 Like the DC Polarity-Indicator above, this meter is also manufactured by the Manhattan Electrical Supply Company.
-It was used by the radio operator to test the batteries used to operate the radios of the 1920's.
+It was used to test banks of early automobile 1.5 volt dry cell ignition batteries.

 Picture (use your back button to return to this page)